Luidog/node-red-contrib-filemaker/README.md

       ✓ it should return false for undefined
       ✓ it should return false for a string
-      ✓ it should return false for null
+      ✓ it should return false for null castBoolean Utility
+      ✓ it should cast a true string as true boolean
+      ✓ it should cast a false string as false boolean ✓ it should cast multiple string values as booleans ✓ it should only cast strings of true or false

   Transform Utility Node
     ✓ should be loaded
-    ✓ should transform an array of objects (267ms)
+    ✓ should transform an array of objects (296ms)
-    ✓ should transform a single object (266ms)
+    ✓ should transform a single object (271ms)
     ✓ should throw an error with a message and a code

   Upload File Node
     ✓ should be loaded
-    ✓ should upload to a record (1350ms)
+    ✓ should upload to an existing record (332ms)
-    ✓ should throw an error with a message and a code
+    ✓ should upload to a file to a new record (344ms) ✓ should throw an error with a message and a code

-  72 passing (14s)
+  78 passing (15s)

 -----------------------|----------|----------|----------|----------|-------------------|
 File                   |  % Stmts | % Branch |  % Funcs |  % Lines | Uncovered Line #s |